-In this guide, we’ll review some of the most popular xTool alternatives.
-We’ll review seven different laser cutters for home use that can boost your side hustle and make every DIY project easier.
+In this guide, I’ll review some of the most popular xTool alternatives.
+This includes seven different laser cutters for home use that can boost your side hustle and make every DIY project easier.

 But before we give you xTool alternative options that do specific tasks better, let’s first explain what xTool lasers do well.